 Our summer social this year was held at GoApe Battersea, swinging from the trees followed by drinks and pizza.
 Now looking forward to our study trip to Lisbon in October!

 'Active Travel Summit: a healthier future for London'

 Luke Tozer will speak at this event as part of NLA's Transport and Infrastructure programme that brings together those working towards a healthier London for updates on recent strategies and projects, inviting discussion on what more can be done to make sure we reach the Mayor's target and ultimately ensure London is still a desirable place to live and work in the face of massive growth.
 Find out more here

 22-23 Sept 2018

-will be opening up Gap House and Mint Street as well as our newly completed
+We opened up Gap House and Mint Street as well as our newly completed

 housing scheme Monier Road in Hackney Wick as part of the annual architectural